ataberk-xyz/ataberk-xyz.github.io/_posts/2019-08-03-hackthebox-fortune-writeup-eng.md

 ![uireq]({{site.url}}/assets/images/fortune/uireq.png)

-Finally, we can see that we made a progress.
+Finally, we can see that we made some progress.

 ![authpfpage]({{site.url}}/assets/images/fortune/authpfpage.png)